neacsum/cpm/README.md

 # CPM - A C/C++ Package Manager

 CPM is a tool that helps coordinate work between multiple repositories.
 You need just a simple JSON file to describe dependencies between repositories.
-This together with the magic of symbolic links helps you maintain a consistent environment for multiple libraries.
+This, together with the magic of symbolic links helps you maintain a consistent environment for multiple libraries.

 ## Example ##
 You have two libraries `cool_A` and `cool_B` that need to be used in an application `super_App`.
 Both `cool_A` and `cool_B` use code from another library `utils`.
 Each one for these has its own Git repository.